MichelleLau/FacilityManagementSystem-SpringHibernateJava/README.md

-# Facility-Management-System-Java
+# FacilityManagementSystem-SpringHibernateJava
 COMP 373/474 - Objects/Frameworks/Patterns - Spring 2016 - Project 2 using PostgreSQL on Heroku and Spring + Hibernate Frameworks

-###Project 2: Object Wiring Using Spring and O/R Mapping Using Hibernate – A Facility Management System
+###Project 2: Object Wiring Using Spring and O/R Mapping Using Hibernate --- A Facility Management System

 **Project Description:**